Balchik Palace & Garden

 History of the Palace

 The palace was built in 1926–1937 as a summer residence for Queen Marie of Romania, who ruled over the region of Southern Dobruja during that period.
 Deeply fascinated by art, culture, and the Mediterranean landscape, Queen Marie envisioned a retreat that would combine architectural elegance with the peacefulness of the seaside.
 The palace blends Balkan, Oriental, and Moorish architectural styles, with delicate arches, ornate windows, and picturesque terraces overlooking the Black Sea.
+After Southern Dobruja was returned to Bulgaria in 1940, the palace transitioned from a royal residence into a cultural and botanical hub, eventually becoming part of the Balchik Botanic Garden, one of the largest and most diverse botanical gardens in Bulgaria.

 The Botanic Garden